Mateodioev/telegram-bot-handler/README.md

 ## Usage

-Create new instance and add your command (*for now only text commands is available*)
+Create new instance and add your command

 ```php
 $bot = new Bot($botToken);